The Standard Methods Organization

 The Standard Methods Committee

 The Standard Methods Committee (SMC) functions as the primary consensus group.
-This committee is comprised of members from the three sponsoring societies and others who may not be members of any of the sponsoring societies.
+This committee comprises members from the three sponsoring societies and others who may not be members of any of the sponsoring societies.
 The SMC votes on each method in Standard Methods according to procedures designed to ensure the development of a consensus document.

 Joint Task Groups